julianStreibel/coffe-api/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development demo purposes.
+These instructions will get you a copy of the project up and running on your local machine for demo purposes.

 ```
 npm install